 - Workflow management: Make sure the solution you choose has extensive tools to create and manage workflows, such as replicating checklists that kick off with each new hire.

 - Task assignment: Assigning tasks out to individual users and notifying those users when it’s their turn to act is a key function.

 - Reporting: Reporting tools let you check task completion times, see what items are still outstanding, and even view stats at a glance if a dashboard is included.

 - Knowledge base: A database built directly into your software solution allows you to pull documents and key records the moment you need them.

 - Single Sign-On: Single sign-on capability lets you access your solution easily with a single login and tighter security.

 - Visibility controls: When it comes to HR and sensitive employee data, visibility controls are essential.
 Ensure your information stays in the right hands.

 Do Your Research

 As with any major purchase, it’s important to do research to ensure you’re making an informed decision — and that includes checking customer reviews.
-Software review sites abound, and the reviews posted on those sites provide first-hand insights from actual users of the products and can reveal things about user experience you might not learn from a web page.
+Software review sites abound, including Capterra, SourceForge, and many others, the reviews posted on those sites provide first-hand insights from actual users of the products and can reveal things about user experience you might not learn from a web page.
 If the solution you’re researching has a demo or free trial, it can be useful to run through that as well to get a direct look at the interface and try out the features for yourself.